-This research course provides students with the opportunity to develop core knowledge and skills for designing quantitative research at the doctoral level, including understanding data analysis and applying statistical concepts.
-Students explore classical quantitative research designs and common statistical tests, the importance of quality assurance, and ethical and social change implications of conducting quantitative research and producing knowledge.
-They approach statistics from a problem-solving perspective with emphasis on selecting appropriate statistical tests for a research design.
-Students use statistical software to calculate statistics data and interpret and present results.
-Students apply their knowledge and skills by developing a quantitative research plan.
+Students in this research course build upon knowledge and skills acquired in the prerequisite quantitative reasoning course and are presented with opportunities to apply them.
+They are provided with more specialized knowledge and skills for conducting quantitative research at the doctoral level, including understanding multivariate data analysis and applying more advanced statistical concepts, such as factorial ANOVA, mediation, moderation, logistic regression, ANCOVA, and MANOVA.
+Students explore existing datasets and apply suitable statistical tests to answer research questions with social change implications.
+In this course, they approach statistics from a problem-solving perspective with emphasis on selecting the appropriate statistical tests for more complex research questions and social problems.
+Students use statistical software to perform analyses and interpret and present results.
+They will apply and synthesize their knowledge and skills by carrying out a quantitative research project.
 (Prerequisites: RSCH 8110.)

 In this course, students examine the current theory and interdisciplinary (psychological and medical) research associated with psychoneuroimmunology (PNI).
 Topics include the mind/body interaction, its effects on overall health through modulation of the immune system, and mind/body interventions.
 Students explore recent advances in medical science that have contributed to the knowledge of biological processes and how the mind can be used as a potent force in modifying the biological mechanisms involved in wellness and illness.
-(Prerequisites: PSYC 6225 or 8226 and PSYC 6748 or 8748.)
+PSYC 6225 or 8226 and PSYC 6748 or 8748.)

-This five-credit course is focused specifically on the process of writing the doctoral study prospectus.
+This 5-credit course is focused specifically on the process of writing the doctoral study prospectus.
 Students will use their preliminary research plan, developed previously, and develop a problem statement, to be used in the doctoral study.
 They further refine the problem statement and carry out the planning and the library research that will bring them to the formulation of a doctoral study prospectus.
 The prospectus is a brief paper, typically 15–20 pages in length, that lays out the background for the problem statement, the problem statement itself, a survey of the relevant literature (typically 25–75 references), and a research, implementation, and evaluation plan for the solution of the problem.

 Doctoral students are provided with the opportunity to integrate their program of study into a research study through which they explore a specific area of interest in this course.
 Students complete the dissertation with the guidance of a chair and committee members through a learning platform classroom in which weekly participation is required.
 Students work with their dissertation chair to write the prospectus, complete an approved proposal (the first three chapters of the dissertation), complete an application for Institutional Review Board approval, collect and analyze data, and complete the dissertation.
 During the final quarter, students prepare the dissertation for final review by the university and conclude with an oral defense of their dissertation.
-Once students register for PSYC 9000, they are registered each term until successful completion of the dissertation for a minimum of 4 terms.
-(Prerequisites: Foundation and core courses and designation of an approved dissertation committee chairperson.
+Once students register for PSYC 9000, they are registered each term until successful completion of the dissertation for a minimum of four terms.Students take this course for a minimum of 4 quarters and are continuously enrolled until completion of their Dissertation with final Chief Academic Officer (CAO) approval.To complete a dissertation, students must obtain the academic approval of several independent evaluators including their committee, the University Research Reviewer, and the Institutional Review Board; pass the Form and Style Review; gain approval at the oral defense stage; and gain final approval by the Chief Academic Officer.
+Students must also publish their dissertation on ProQuest before their degree is conferred.
+Learn more about the dissertation process in the Dissertation Guidebook.
+Foundation and core courses and designation of an approved dissertation committee chairperson.
 Students engaging in a qualitative or mixed-methods dissertation study must also complete PSYC 8310.
 Students completing a mixed-methods dissertation study are strongly encouraged to also complete PSYC 8320.)